Cultural sensitivity and the church's outreach

 If we are to bond with the people to whom God sends us, we must "tabernacle" with them in the phraseology of John 1:14.
-As Dr. Doug Samples used to remind ministerial students at SNU: "People act in ways that makes sense to them."
+As Doug Samples used to remind ministerial students at Southern Nazarene University: "People act in ways that make sense to them."
 One of the readings for week 2 mentioned